 In this blog post series, we’ll dive into proxy protocols.

 To begin, let’s start with a simple question: what is proxying?
 In this case, we are focused on forward proxying — a client establishes an end-to-end tunnel to a target server via a proxy server.
-This contrasts with the Cloudflare CDN, which operates as a reverse proxy that terminates client connections and then takes responsibility for actions such as caching, security including WAF, load balancing, etc. With forward proxying, the details about the tunnel, such as how it is established and used, whether or not it provides confidentiality via authenticated encryption, and so on, vary by proxy protocol.
+This contrasts with the Cloudflare CDN, which operates as a reverse proxy that terminates client connections and then takes responsibility for actions such as caching, security including WAF, load balancing, etc. With forward proxying, the details about the tunnel, such as how it is established and used, whether it provides confidentiality via authenticated encryption, and so on, vary by proxy protocol.
 Before going into specifics, let’s start with one of the most common tunnels used on the Internet: TCP.

 Transport basics: TCP provides a reliable byte stream

 The TCP transport protocol is a rich topic.
 For the purposes of this post, we will focus on one aspect: TCP provides a readable and writable, reliable, and ordered byte stream.
-Some protocols like HTTP and TLS require a reliable transport underneath them and TCP's single byte stream is an ideal fit.
+Some protocols like HTTP and TLS require reliable transport underneath them and TCP's single byte stream is an ideal fit.
 The application layer reads or writes to this byte stream, but the details about how TCP sends this data "on the wire" are typically abstracted away.

-Large application objects are written into a stream, then they are split into many small packets and they are sent in order to the network.
+Large application objects are written into a stream, then they are split into many small packets, and they are sent in order to the network.
 At the receiver, packets are read from the network and combined back into an identical stream.
 Networks are not perfect and packets can be lost or reordered.
 TCP is clever at dealing with this and not worrying the application with details.
 It just works.
 A way to visualize this is to imagine a magic paper shredder that can both shred documents and convert shredded papers back to whole documents.
 Then imagine you and your friend bought a pair of these and decided that it would be fun to send each other shreds.

 The one problem with TCP is that when a lost packet is detected at a receiver, the sender needs to retransmit it.
 This takes time to happen and can mean that the byte stream reconstruction gets delayed.
 This is known as TCP head-of-line blocking.
 Applications regularly use TCP via a socket API that abstracts away protocol details; they often can't tell if there are delays because the other end is slow at sending or if the network is slowing things down via packet loss.